 Definition of knockout

-In a knockout tournament, the benefit of eliminating players becomes double.
-Not only do we want their chips to increase our chances of winning the tournament, but we also want their bounty.
-Note that the bounty is given to the person who will win the last chip of a player.
-So, if you have 1999 chips and your opponent has 2000 chips, if you are both all in and you win the prize pool, your opponent will still have 1 chip left.
-The person who succeeds in winning that chip will win the bounty.
+In a knockout tournament, the incentive to eliminate players becomes twofold.
+Not only do you want their chips to increase your chances of winning the tournament, but you also want their bounty.
+Note that the bounty is awarded to the person who wins the last chip of a player.
+So if you have 1999 chips and your opponent has 2000 chips, if you both go all in and win the prize pool, your opponent will have 1 chip left.
+The person who manages to win that chip will win the bounty.
 Expect this hand to be played aggressively!